awsdocs/aws-lambda-developer-guide/doc_source/eventsources.md

 # Sample Events Published by Event Sources<a name="eventsources"></a>

 The following is a list of example events published by the supported AWS services\.
 For more information about the supported AWS event sources, see [Supported Event Sources](invoking-lambda-function.md)\.
+Note: JSON keys may vary in case between AWS event sources.

 **Sample Events**
 + [AWS CloudFormation Create Request Sample Event](#eventsources-cloudformation-create-request)